dannysmith/nationalrail-test-suite/README.md

 # National Rail Test Suite - Version 0.1 - 15/10/14

-This is a suite of automated tests for the national rail website written using RSpec and Watir across three browsers - Firefox, Chrome and IE.
+This is a suite of automated tests for the national rail website written using RSpec and Watir across three browsers - Firefox and Chrome.

 For use with Ruby 1.9.3